 The above computation determines taxable income.
 After computing taxable income, taxpayers apply a marginal tax rate schedule to compute their tax.
 For tax years 1997 through 2002, the top marginal rate was 6.85 percent, applying to taxable income in excess of \$20,000 for single individuals, \$30,000 for heads of households, and \$40,000 for married couples filing jointly.
 For tax years 2003-2005, the top rate was 7.7 percent on taxable incomes above \$500,000 for all filing statuses.
-For tax years 2006 and after, the top rate returned to the pre-2003 level of 6.85 percent.
+For tax years 2006-2008, the top rate returned to the pre-2003 level of 6.85 percent.
+For tax years 2009-2011, the top rate is 8.97 percent on taxable incomes above \$500,000 for all filing statuses.
 If New York adjusted gross income exceeds \$100,000, then taxpayers must also compute a supplemental tax that recaptures the tax benefit that results from income being taxed at less than the top marginal rate.
 Taxpayers may then subtract certain credits in arriving at their actual tax liability.
 An add-on minimum tax then applies to certain Federal tax preference items.